 Research into the nature, causes and treatments of hemoglobin disorders

 Our staff consists of full-time pediatric hematologists, nurse specialists/nurse practitioners, a genetic counselor and a social worker dedicated to the program.
-The program is led by Robert I. Liem, MD, Director of the Comprehensive Sickle Cell Program and Associate Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
+The program is led by Robert I. Liem, MD, Director of the Comprehensive Sickle Cell Program and Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
 Dr. Liem is board-certified in pediatric hematology/oncology and pediatrics.

 We work to improve the health and well-being of patients affected by sickle cell disease within a kid-friendly, family-focused environment.
 Our specialists are trained to treat children with sickle cell disease, meet their specific needs and counsel all family members on preventive treatment measures and serious complications.